DKISTDC/dkist/docs/index.rst

         This tutorial walks you through how to search for, download and load DKIST Level one data.

-    .. grid-item-card:: How To Guides
+    .. grid-item-card:: Examples
-        :link: dkist:howto-guides:index
+        :link: dkist:examples:index
         :link-type: ref
         :text-align: center

         :octicon:`question;8em;sd-text-secondary`

-        Walkthroughs on how to achieve a specific task.
+        Tutorials on how to achieve a specific task.

     .. grid-item-card:: Topic Guides
         :link: dkist:topic-guides:index